Economic Value of White's Woods

 17,010 lbs removed annually.

-Temperature difference between shaded and non-shaded ground can be as much as 36 degrees F, based on some studies (Lenart, 2019).
+The temperature difference between shaded and non-shaded ground can be as much as 36 degrees F, based on some studies (Lenart, 2019).

 Carbon already stored (and released if timbered):